 The login page is displayed.
 By default Vault enables the token authentication method.

 Return to the Vault configuration and click +Generate token.
+When a confirmation dialog appears, click Generate admin token to proceed.
 An Admin Token pop-up dialog displays the token.

 Copy the Admin Token.